 Given all that, the Tello also clocks in as my top pick for best educational drones to use in STEM programs.

 What about the Tello controller (or lack thereof)?

 One of the biggest noticeable differences between the Tello and most other DJI drones is that there is no controller included.
 But don’t fret: you’ll still get to control it — just not with the standard joysticks.

 If you opt to use Scratch to control the drone, then you can actually just control it with your computer.

 If you want to freestyle fly, you’ll either have to use your smartphone or purchase an additional controller, since there isn’t one included.
 I don’t love controlling the drone with my phone — it just feels clunky — but the lack of controller isn’t completely surprising given the drone’s low price tag.

-Ryze recommends using the GameVice controller if you prefer a traditional RC transmitter feel, though I didn’t test this option myself.
+That said, if you prefer a traditional RC transmitter feel, the Tello does work with other third-party joystick-style controllers.
+Ryze recommends using the GameVice controller, though I didn’t test this option myself.